Western Europe: Cold War

-During the four decades of the Cold War, the definition of East and West was rather simplified by the existence of the Eastern Bloc.
-Historians and social scientists generally view the Cold War definition of Western and Eastern Europe as outdated or relegating.
+During the four decades of the Cold War, the definition of East and West was simplified by the existence of the Eastern Bloc.
+A number of historians and social scientists view the Cold War definition of Western and Eastern Europe as outdated or relegating.

 During the final stages of World War II, the future of Europe was decided between the Allies in the 1945 Yalta Conference, between the British Prime Minister, Winston Churchill, the U.S. President, Franklin D. Roosevelt, and the Premier of the Soviet Union, Joseph Stalin.

-Post-war Europe would be divided into two major spheres: the Western Bloc, influenced by the United States, and the Eastern Bloc, influenced by the Soviet Union.
+Post-war Europe was divided into two major spheres: the Western Bloc, influenced by the United States, and the Eastern Bloc, influenced by the Soviet Union.
 With the onset of the Cold War, Europe was divided by the Iron Curtain.
-This term had been used during World War II by German Propaganda Minister Joseph Goebbels and, later, Count Lutz Schwerin von Krosigk in the last days of the war; however, its use was hugely popularized by Winston Churchill, who used it in his famous "Sinews of Peace" address on 5 March 1946 at Westminster College in Fulton, Missouri:
+This term had been used during World War II by German Propaganda Minister Joseph Goebbels and, later, Count Lutz Schwerin von Krosigk in the last days of the war; however, its use was hugely popularised by Winston Churchill, who used it in his famous "Sinews of Peace" address on 5 March 1946 at Westminster College in Fulton, Missouri:

 Although some countries were officially neutral, they were classified according to the nature of their political and economic systems.
-This division largely defines the popular perception and understanding of Western Europe and its borders with Eastern Europe.
+This division largely defines the popular perception and understanding of Western Europe and its borders with Eastern Europe on the east side.
+On the western side is the Atlantic ocean.

 The world changed dramatically with the fall of the Iron Curtain in 1989.
 West Germany peacefully absorbed East Germany, in the German reunification.
 Comecon and the Warsaw Pact were dissolved, and in 1991, the Soviet Union ceased to exist.
 Several countries which had been part of the Soviet Union regained full independence.

 Western European Union

 In 1948 the Treaty of Brussels was signed between Belgium, France, Luxembourg, the Netherlands and the United Kingdom.
 It was further revisited in 1954 at the Paris Conference, when the Western European Union was established.
 It was declared defunct in 2011 after the Treaty of Lisbon, and the Treaty of Brussels was terminated.
-When the Western European Union was dissolved, it had 10 member countries, six associate member countries, five observer countries and seven associate partner countries.
+When the Western European Union was dissolved, it had 10 member countries.
+Additionally, it had 6 associate member countries, 7 associate partner countries and 5 observer countries.